Refractive neutrino masses, ultralight dark matter and cosmology: Acknowledgement

 \section{Acknowledgement}

 The authors are thankful to E. Kh.
-Akhmedov, Sacha Davidson, A. Trautner, G. Huang, J. Herms, G. Villadoro and J. Jaeckel for useful discussions.
+Akhmedov, Sacha Davidson, G. Huang, J. Herms, J. Jaeckel, G. Raffelt, A. Trautner, and G. Villadoro for useful discussions.
 A.Yu.
 S. appreciates very much numerous discussions with Eung Jin Chun, Ki-Young Choi and Jongkuk Kim during his stay at KIAS.